 The data set for Environmental Approval Register for the years 2007 - 2016 corresponds to approximately 1800 approvals, which includes emission reducing technologies solution in housing.
-Data processing showed that many farmers have applied more than one approvals, which is caused by no realization of the first approval because of problems with e.g. financial conditions.
-In some cases, the second approvals also could indicate a further expansion of the livestock production.
-If these double applies is sorted out the around 1300 different farmers has applied for an Environmental Approvals in the years 2007 - 2016.
-Particularly the pig production seems to be active regarding use of reducing technology and thus approval for swine accounts for 77 % of all farms, cattle for 16 % and poultry for the remaining 7 %.
-Figure 3D-11.a shows the percentage distribution of the different reducing technologies for the 1300 farms, and slurry cooling is the most frequently used technology.
+Data processing showed that many farmers have applied more than one approval, which is caused by no realization of the first approval because of problems with e.g. financial conditions.
+In some cases, the second approval also could indicate a further expansion of the livestock production.
+Figure 3D-1 shows the percentage distribution of the different reducing technologies for the 1800 farms, and slurry cooling is the most frequently used technology.
+Particularly the pig production seems to be active regarding use of reducing technology and thus approval for swine accounts for 76 % of all farms, cattle for 17 % and poultry for the remaining 7 %.

-Figure 3D-11a Distribution of ammonia reducing technologies in housing, based on data from the Environmental Approval Register 2007 - 2016.
+Figure 3D-1 Distribution of ammonia reducing technologies in housing, based on data from the Environmental Approval Register 2007 - 2016.

 The review of Environmental Approval Register 2007-2016 indicate that slurry cooling seems to be the most common choose of reducing technology for the swine production, while the cattle production primarily use slurry acidification.
-This register also include information on air cleaning system, but these data is still in processing, and thus the reducing effect is not yet included in the inventory.
-Below is described the background for estimating the distribution of slurry cooling and slurry acidification in Danish livestock housing.